Loulé Market - Best Guide to the Algarve's Most Vibrant Market

 The market has a long and rich history, dating back to the Moorish occupation of Portugal.
 It evolved into a general market where people from all over the region would come to buy and sell goods.

-We at the Algarve Travel Tips love the Loulé Market, during our days as local tour guides we showed hundreds of tourists the Loulé Market, where you can get the freshest vegatables and fruit everyday.
+We at the Algarve Travel Tips love the Loulé Market.
+During our days as local tour guides, we showed hundreds of tourists the Loulé Market, where you can get the freshest vegetables and fruit every day.
+Everyone loves it for its charm, colors, scents, and friendly people.

 Magnificent fresh fish straight off the boats in Quarteira.